rspamd/rspamd.com/doc/modules/phishing.md

 ## Generic feed support

-If you need a custom phishing maps from a local file or online URL catalog, it is necessary that you allow the generic service support.

-First, you need to create a service definition and enable it.
-Is necessary a local file or URL (in the example below we use local map from the [CaUMa](https://cauma.pop-ba.rnp.br/about.html) URLs catalog.
+To enable support for custom phishing maps from a local file or online URL catalog, you need to enable the generic service support by creating and enabling a service definition.
+You'll also need to have a local file or URL containing the map data.
+For instance, you can use a local map from the [CaUMa](https://cauma.pop-ba.rnp.br/about.html) URLs catalog.

 ~~~ucl